keboola/connection-docs/components/index.md

 {: .image-popup}
 ![Screenshot - Version Differences](/components/configuration-9.png)

-When you rollback a configuration, a new version is created.
+When you roll back a configuration, a new version is created.
 This means that you never lose any version of a configuration and that there is always an option to get back to it.
 Configuration versions are also created when the configurations are manipulated programmatically via [the API](https://developers.keboola.com/overview/api/).

 ### Rollback Version
-If you need to return to an older version of the configuration, you can also rollback to it (the other option is to make its copy).
+If you need to return to an older version of the configuration, you can also roll back to it (the other option is to make its copy).
 Rolling back a configuration version actually means that a new configuration version is created (and marked as active) with the contents of the selected version.
 A rollback is therefore quite a safe operation.

-Click the *rollback* icon next to the version you want to return to:
+Click the **rollback* icon next to the version you want to return to:

 {: .image-popup}
 ![Screenshot - Version List](/components/configuration-18.png)